GoogleChromeLabs/benchmark-workloads/README.md

 ## Apps

-This is the main directory for all example apps.
-Within this directory, these apps are grouped by categories:
+Main directory for all workloads, which are grouped by categories:

 - `charts`: Various charting apps.
 - `complex-dom`: TodoMvc apps wrapped in a complex dom.